 What is Institut national d’excellence en santé et en services sociaux – INESSS?

 Quebec’s review process to evaluate therapeutic value and cost-effectiveness of oncology and non-oncology drugs.
 INESSS issues a recommendation to Quebec’s Minister of Health and Social Services as to whether or not a drug should be publicly funded for patients who need access

 What is an Investigational Testing Application – ITA?

 The equivalent of a CTA but for a Medical Device.

-The entity that holds the Notice of Compliance, the Drug Identification Number (DIN), the Natural Product Number (NPN), the Homeopathic Medicine Number (DIN-HM), or the product licence.
+A marketing authorization holder is the entity that holds the Notice of Compliance, the Drug Identification Number (DIN), the Natural Product Number (NPN), the Homeopathic Medicine Number (DIN-HM), or the product license.

-Formerly known as Drug Master File.
-Reference that provides information about specific processes or components used in the manufacturing, processing, or packaging of a drug.
+A master file, formerly known as Drug Master File is a reference that provides information about specific processes or components used in the manufacturing, processing, or packaging of a drug.
 The MF is a useful vehicle for providing information to Health Canada, where that information is of a proprietary nature [i.e., confidential business information] and is not available to the manufacturer of the dosage form or to the sponsors of a drug submission or clinical trial application (also referred to as the applicants).